shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 It's time for that to change.
 I'm introducing a resume formula that anyone can implement to improve their job hunting effectiveness.
 It's geared mostly toward people in technical fields, but I hope anyone can pull something useful out of my explanations.

+The most important thing to remember about resumes is this:

+***The resume and cover letter are to get you an interview.
+The interview is to get you the job.***

 >[Header](#header)
 >[<s>Objective</s>](#objective)